kaminomisosiru/kaminomisosiru.github.io/_pages/about.md

 My ambition in life is to realize a secure world.
 This is why I’m researching cryptography and information security.
 Especially, I love to systematically analyze the security of real-world cryptographic protocols.
-Typically, I formalize a security model and give a security reduction, demonstrating the protocol is secure against which types of attackers under what assumptions.
+I formalize a security model and give a security reduction, demonstrating the protocol is secure against which types of attackers under what assumptions.
 Also, I’m interested in any activities that make fancy cryptographic technologies socially accepted.
 Recently, I have been attending the IETF meetings to learn how cryptographic technologies will be used on the Internet.